hegerdes/homepage/content/articles/2022/2022-08-bug-caused-by-sec.md

 Hmmm - The certificates are generated with *openssl*, but the actual verification takes place before it reaches NodeJS.
 The only other notable thing is the stricter http parser.
 Let's take a deeper look.

 ### Encoding is everything
-I want to see the actual HTTP request that gets proxyed to NodeJS.
+I want to see the actual HTTP request that gets proxieed to NodeJS.
 So I replaced the NodeJS application with [Netcat – The Swiss Army Knife of Networking](https://en.wikipedia.org/wiki/Netcat).
 With the help of [@bnoordhuis](https://github.com/bnoordhuis) I found that we were getting the following:
 ```
 # HexDump